ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 * Understand the isolation of workloads through infrastructure objects available for virtual private clouds.
 * Use a load balancer between zones within a region to distribute traffic among virtual servers.
-* Use a global load balancer between regions to increase resiliency and reduce latency.I'm
+* Use a global load balancer between regions to increase resiliency and reduce latency.

 ## Services used
 {: #services}